New 42-day free trial

 • Opera 20

-We reserve the right to remove support for compromised or cryptographically weak encryption ciphers at any time.
 Customers connecting to our servers must be able to support modern ciphers.
-Keep all security software updated and patched, especially after critical vulnerabilities are announced.
+Please keep all security software updated and patched, especially after critical vulnerabilities are announced.
 We may change what SSL/TLS protocol versions and encryption ciphers are utilized according to recently published security exploits such as BEAST, CRIME, and POODLE, among others.
-Please contact us if you have security-related concerns or visit SSL Labs for a thorough discussion of these matters.

 Add technical/operations contacts to your account

-Please keep your contact information current and correct.
-We can't stress this enough.
-It will be used only for account-related business, including important technical and billing notifications.
-We don't use this to spam you, and we don't sell or share the information.
+Your information will be used only for account-related business, including important technical and billing notifications.
+We don't use it to spam you, and we don't sell or share it.

 Comply with HTTP, URI, XML, and JSON specifications